-In regard to road and aviation, with the absence of any guidelines, any incidence of yellow glare will be considered unacceptable.
-Road glare can be avoided through the same means as residential glare (i.e., planting and temporary barriers), whereas mitigation for aviation glare is likely to be avoided through changes in placing or angle of panels - including through the use of a single access tracking system for all or parts of the farm as necessary.
+In regard to road, with the absence of any guidelines, any incidence of yellow glare will be considered unacceptable and avoided through the same means as residential glare (i.e., planting and temporary barriers).

 Therefore, glint and glare can be effective avoided or mitigated as required to avoid any adverse effects that are more than minor.